codio-content/Coding_with_Python-Conditional_statements/.guides/content/Experiments-410c.md

-The code file on the left is there for you to play with.
-Feel free to come back to this page and play with it at any time.
+This window is provided for you to try out any code you develop.
+Use it to experiment and practise.

+There is some starter code provided for you.

 {Run code}(python3 content/experiment.py)